pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

    association classes for profile traversing.

-.. index:: pair: mock WBEM server ; cache mock WBEM server
+.. index:: pair: mock WBEM server; cache mock WBEM server

 .. _`Caching mock WBEM servers connection definitions`:

 Caching mock WBEM servers connection definitions
 ------------------------------------------------

+.. index:: pair: mock server cache; cache mock server

-Pywbemcli automatically attempts to cache the contents of mock WBEM server definition when:
+Pywbemcli automatically attempts to cache the contents of a mock WBEM server definition when:

-1. the definition is saved (``connection save <name>``)
+1. the :term:`connection definition` is saved (``connection save <name>``) to the default connection file.
-2. command executed that uses the mock repository (ex. ``class enumerate --no``).
+2. the first command is executed that calls the mock repository (ex. ``class enumerate --no``) which causes a call to a python script defined by the :ref:`--name general option`

 Further, the connection will only be cached if: